rust-lang/rust-wiki-backup/Meeting-weekly-2012-01-24-(monomorphizing,-comp.-perf.,-0.2).md

 [6:45pm] brson: *issues
 [6:46pm] nmatsakis: graydon: yes, it might be that it begins and runs in parallel, doesn't land for release.  particularly if the release focuses on the front end, conflicts ought to be minimal.
-[6:46pm] nmatsakis: where by front end I am lumping in libraries, tools, etc
+[6:46pm] nmatsakis: where by front end I am lumping in libraries, tools, etc [6:46pm] graydon: brson: there are a couple weird bits. linux ABI tag. win32 installer.
+I'd like to get mingw-cross working.
+I'd like to get msvc working. other linux packages would be great (PPA / RPM). freebsd or pkgsrc.org.
+OSX homebrew or port.
+[6:47pm] graydon: brson: "miserable infrastructure work" for the most part.
+I mean, I can do that stuff full time and still it never all gets done.
+[6:47pm] graydon: I just want to keep some of my focus on it [6:47pm] graydon: maybe only takes 1 person
 </pre>